 Business partnerships (marriages) seldom have the same courtship afforded most marriages.
 In the absence of this courtship, you should have your attorney draft a well-written partnership agreement.
 It is also important for family partnerships.

 Check tax and non-tax considerations before incorporating your business

 Don’t incorporate your business without first checking the long-range tax and non-tax considerations.
 There are many small corporations that would have been better off operating in some other legal form.

 Some businesses receive penalties for late payroll tax deposits.
 To avoid such problems, don’t sign payroll checks unless the first check in the stack is the payroll deposit to your bank.
 This may have you paying deposits earlier than required, but you will not be receiving penalties.

 Business problems and their solutions are as varied as are different businesses.
 There are some universal truths, however, in managing any business.

 Whether you are starting a business or operating a going concern, we can help you select the proper organizational structure and help you secure adequate financing.
 We will work with you and your banker, lawyer, insurance agent, and other advisors to solve your business problems.

-We will assist you with loan applications, pricing, credit policies, cash flow needs, cost controls, and other management issues.
+Through our business planning services, we will assist you with loan applications, pricing, credit policies, cash flow needs, cost controls, and other management issues.
 We will gladly assist you in reviewing your operations to see what you might do to be more profitable.

+Need business planning assistance?
 Give us a call for a no-charge initial conference.
 You should interview us, as you would any professional, to determine if we will be a good long-term match for you and your business.
 If we don’t have the answer to your problems, we will assist you in locating someone who does.